NAK1124/SchoolProject/README.md

 (i) What the Program does:
 This program is a simple text-based to-do list that lets users manage their daily tasks.
 Users can add new tasks, view all current tasks, mark tasks as done, remove tasks and quit the program.
-Each task shows its status as either “Not even close” or “Finally Done.”
+Each task shows its situation as either “Not even close” or “Finally Done.”
 These two statements were especially added to motivate the designated user, Alice Kim.
 So the statement choices are solely based on her personal experiences.
 (ii) Run the file todolist.py in any Python 3 environment like Terminal, Wing, VS Code The program will start like this:
 1) Add task